telerik/reporting-docs/using-reports-in-applications/program-the-report-definition/access-report-items-programmatically.md

 # Access Report Items Programmatically

 In the examples below we show how to access a report item from within the report and from the invoking application.
 In the first example let's access a TextBox item from the detail section ItemDataBinding eventhandler.

 ## Access Report Items from within events

 1. Select the detail section in the designer, and in the Properties Window, Events tab, find the ItemDataBinding entry and double-click.

 1. The event handler passes in "sender" which is a Telerik.Reporting.Processing.DetailSection that represents the section during processing.
 Thus you can derive:

    + A DataObject that represents the underlying data for a record being processed.

    + All processing report items.

-1. Use the ElementTreeHelper. __GetChildByName__ method to locate an item on the report.
+1. Use the ElementTreeHelper.__GetChildByName()__ method to locate an item on the report.
 In the code example below __GetChildByName__ is used to retrieve "textBox1" TextBox.

-> In the code example below we are referring to a *Processing.TextBox*, not Report1.TextBox.
-The Processing.TextBox represents the TextBox during processing and has a different set of properties than the Report1.TextBox used when defining the report.
+> In the code example below we are referring to a `Processing.TextBox`, not `Report1.TextBox`.
+> The `Processing.TextBox` represents the TextBox during processing and has a different set of properties than the `Report1.TextBox` used when defining the report.

 {{source=CodeSnippets\CS\API\Telerik\Reporting\Processing\EventsSnippets.cs region=AddSectionDataBindingSnippet}}
 ````C#